MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/device-control/control-usb-devices-using-intune.md

 1. [Discover plug and play connected events for peripherals in Microsoft Defender ATP advanced hunting](#discover-plug-and-play-connected-events).
 Identify or investigate suspicious usage activity.

 2. Configure to allow or block only certain removable devices and prevent threats.
-    1. [Allow or block removable devices](#allow-or-block-removable-devices) based on granular configuration to deny write access to removable disks and approve or deny devices by USB vendor IDs, product IDs, device IDs, or a combination.
+    1. [Allow or block removable devices](#allow-or-block-removable-devices) based on granular configuration to deny write access to removable disks and approve or deny devices by using USB device IDs.
 Flexible policy assignment of device installation settings based on an individual or group of Azure Active Directory (Azure AD) users and devices.

     2. [Prevent threats from removable storage](#prevent-threats-from-removable-storage) introduced by removable storage devices by enabling:
            - Microsoft Defender Antivirus real-time protection (RTP) to scan removable storage for malware.